MAA Putnam

 The 86th Annual Putnam Competition

-The 85th William Lowell Putnam Mathematical Competition® took place on Saturday, Dec.
-7, 2024, and was proctored in person on campuses across the US and Canada.
+The 86th William Lowell Putnam Mathematical Competition® took place on Saturday, Dec.
+6, 2025, and was proctored in person on campuses across the US, Canada, and Mexico.

 Congratulations to all of the winners.
 Expand each category below for a list of winners listed alphabetically.